Kwon770/vanilla-redux/README.md

 store.dispatch({ type: "type" }) : Sending type to store as action

-- Parameter of dispatch must be object and have type in object (can't be other name)
+- Parameter of dispatch must be Object and have type in Object (can't be another name)
-- Instead of using string as type value, use variable to prevent misspelling mistake
+- Instead of using String as a type value, use variable to prevent misspelling mistake

 ```js
 const ADD = "ADD";